Sanjay-k-m/nestjs-auth-starter/README.md

 ### Swagger UI

-Interactive API documentation is available via Swagger UI.
-After starting the application, access it at:
+Explore and test APIs interactively with Swagger UI (enable by setting `ENABLE_SWAGGER=true` in `.env`).
+After starting the application, visit:

 ```
 http://localhost:3000/api-docs
 ```

-Use Swagger UI to explore and test all available endpoints.

 ### Postman Collection

-A Postman collection is provided for testing the API endpoints.
-The collection is available in JSON format at the root of the project as **`Nest_Auth_API.postman_collection.json`** Import it into Postman to test the APIs, including registration, login, logout, password reset, and token refresh.
+Test the APIs with a provided Postman collection, available in JSON format at the root of the project as `Nest_Auth_API.postman_collection.json`.
+Import it into Postman to try out user registration (with OTP), login, logout, password reset, and token refresh.

 ---